 In part three of this four-part article series, we will focus on how marketing can help your medical practice become a successful business.
 Since independently operated medical practices are seeing rapid growth in urban areas, and are seen as a commodity, it is important to set yourself apart from your competitors.
-The best way to do this is to ensure that you have a comprehensive and strategic marketing plan.
+The best way to do this is to ensure that you have a comprehensive and Strategic practice marketing plan.
 This includes through on-line media channels, television, print, and exceptional customer service.

 First and foremost, it would be beneficial to consider hiring a marketing firm to help you achieve your marketing goals.
 A marketing firm will help you address your strategy goals for your business and will get you set up in the various marketing channels that will help to advertise your business.